aristanetworks/openmgmt/docs/telemetry/adapters/kafka/index.md

 On the outputs portion we can see that we are going to take this gNMI data and send it to the Kafka broker on the subject of Telegraf.
 So any application that connects to the same Kafka broker will also be able to see this data.
-This containerlab file will consist of the following Docker containers
+This Containerlab file will consist of the following Docker containers

 - cEOS (2) each running gNMI interface
 - Kafka container